 How do I apply for the funds?

-Applications for the 2018 WRHCF grant round are due by Oct.
-1, 2018.
-Prospective applicants are encouraged to meet with the grants staff prior to submitting an application.
+Applications for the 2024 WRHCF Historical & Cultural grant round are due by January 31, 2024.
+Prospective applicants are encouraged to discuss projects with DHPA grants staff prior to submitting an application.